Putnam: McConville is New Sheriff

 unofficial tally as of Nov.
 2; does not include absentee ballots

 The turnout was 31 percent among 69,709 registered voters.
 The results are unofficial until the BOE tallies the absentees starting Nov.
-16 and certifies the count.
+16 and certifies the vote.

 Langley, a Democrat, was attacked by both McConville, a Republican, who asserted the sheriff had broken the law by discussing campaign politics while on duty and on his county-issued cellphone, and County Executive MaryEllen Odell, a Republican who endorsed McConville and accused Langley during the last week of the campaign of poor leadership because of two legal actions involving deputies.
 The eight Republican members of the Legislature also spent months grilling Langley about overtime spending and COVID-19 policies.